 There’s no need to drive all over town and haggle.
 Once you have made a list of the models you want to consider, simply go to the automakers’ websites.
 Use the “find a dealer” tool and allow dealers to contact you.
 I did that when we bought a Mini and had dealers vying for my business.
 Don’t shy away from letting dealers know you are talking to others.
 That puts you in a position of power.

 One tip: Make sure you get an “out-the-door” price that includes all taxes, fees and extras.
 You don’t want to bank on an ultra-low price only to discover you also have to pay for multiple extras.

 If you need a car loan, don’t forget to shop for the best deal on that as well.
 You can start by comparing car loans in our Solutions Center.

 3. Be pleasant

 Do you want to work with someone who is unpleasant or hostile?
 Neither do car salespeople.

 Yes, they want to sell cars for as much money as possible.
 They know you want to pay as little as possible.
 But if your salesperson likes you, they may well point you to models that better suit your needs and save you money.
 They may also sway their sales managers to give you some extras or even a price break.

 4. Remember, loyalty pays off

-If you or a friend has worked with a specific salesperson in the past, email him or her directly when you are in the market to buy a new car.
-Salespeople who have established client bases are valuable to their dealerships.
+If you or a friend has worked with a specific salesperson in the past, email him or her directly when you are in the market for a new car.
+Salespeople who have established client bases are valuable to dealerships.
 They will work hard to win you a good deal because that increases their professional value.